 Each student will be required to complete three (3) examinations: two mid-term examinations and a final examination.
 The mid-term examinations will each comprise 10% of the student's overall grade.
 The final examination will comprise 20% of the student's overall grade.
 The final examination will be comprehensive.
 A study guide for each exam will be provided (via blackboard) at least one (1) week prior to the date of the exam.
 Examinations will generally be multiple choice in format, though the professor reserves the right to include alternately formatted questions if deemed appropriate by the instructor for achieving course goals.
-These examinations will be administered online via the blackboard course website Each exam is due at the date and time specified by the table at the end of this syllabus.
-Late submissions will be penalized 10 % of the grade for each 4-hour time increment past the submission deadline until the assignment is received.
+These examinations will be administered in class on the date specified by the table at the end of this syllabus.